cohesity/SecureX/docs/atomics/CohesityGetSecureXConstruct.md

 ## <a name="get-securex-objects"></a> Cohesity Threat Response - Get SecureX Incident Sighting and Relationship
 [home](../../README.md)

 This atomic action gets the Cisco Threat Response Incident, Sighting and Relationship object so that action can be taken on them, like Deleting or Resolving it.
-This is used in the [Cohesity Helios: Ignore Anomaly v1.2]() and [Cohesity Helios: Restore Anomaly v1.2]().
+This is used in the [Cohesity Helios: Restore Anomalous Objects v1.2 workflow](../workflows/CohesityRestoreAnomalousObject.md) and [Cohesity Helios: Ignore Anomalous Objects v1.2 workflow](../workflows/IgnoreAnomalyOnCohesity.md) workflow.
 Refer [Cisco Github](https://github.com/threatgrid/ctim/tree/master/doc) to find more about it.

 ### Input